The Magic of Morphing Math: A Deep Dive into Normalizing Flows

 After training for 1000 epochs, the transformation is mesmerizing.
 We start with a standard normal distribution in the latent space () and watch as each layer of the flow warps, stretches, and bends the space until it perfectly matches the "Two-Moons" data ().

-• Training Loss: We observed the negative log-likelihood drop from initial noise to a stable point around 1.01.
+- Training Loss: We observed the negative log-likelihood drop from initial noise to a stable point around ~1.01 (it typically plateaus after a few hundred epochs with small oscillations).

 Conclusion